 Recently, it has been revealed that messenger apps such as WhatsApp and Telegram which promote the end-to-end encryption can still be hacked because they use phone numbers to register people.
 And now it is Facebook which can be hacked.

 Hackers simply have to go to the “Forgot Account?” link on the Facebook page.
 When they are asked about any phone number or email to retrieve their lost password from, the hackers would have to put a legitimate phone number.
 After this, the SS7 flaw comes into play, and the hackers can divert the message containing the one-time password received to their own devices, and after that, they can log into the victim’s Facebook account.

 As long as a user has registered on Facebook with a phone number, then they might encounter problems.
 The researchers also noted that the same technique can potentially hack any service at this point which uses SMS to verify the user accounts.

-Smartphone users at this moment can only follow some few guidelines to keep themselves safe.
+However, smartphone users at this moment can follow some guidelines to keep their accounts safe:

 Use 2FA system without the need for SMS texts.
 Do not link phone numbers to social media accounts Do not fall for phishing scam and never click on links from an unkown sender Never download files from an unkown email as it can be a malware Use other communication apps that do not require phone numbers to work but rather end-to-end encryption.